- Pilgrimage to the holy birthplace of Buddha in Lumbini

 Day 3: Manakamana Temple by cable car

-To break up the journey from Kathmandu to Lumbini on Day 4, stop at the Manakamana cable-car and temple.
+To break up the journey from Kathmandu to Lumbini, stop at the Manakamana cable-car and temple.
 From the highway town of Kurintar, about three hours from Kathmandu along the Trisuli River is a long and scenic cable car leading up to Manakamana.

 Although the Manakamana temple itself is being rebuilt after destruction in the 2015 earthquake, it still attracts many pilgrims from around India and Nepal.
 The ride up is very scenic, dangling above the river and rice fields terraced onto the hillsides, taking you up 700 meters above the river.
 On a good day, you can see the Annapurna Himalaya from the town.